The steps necessary to develop a fully online or hybrid course and to secure all necessary approvals are given below.

-Our Instructional Technologists will create a static copy of the course.
-They'll examine it in light of the Course Diagnostic Standards and send a Course Review report to the Chair of the DLC.
+TMI staff will create a static copy of the course and add comments, if applicable, to the Course Review form, and send it to the Chair of the DLC.

 3. The Chair will send you a copy of the report and provide further instructions on additions or modifications needed to bring the course into compliance with the Course Diagnostic Standards.

-4. If in view of the Chair substantial changes are needed, DLC consideration of the course will be removed from the upcoming agenda and you will need to begin the course review process from scratch (with submission of a new Online/Hybrid Course Review Request) once the course has been modified.
+4. If in view of the Chair substantial changes are needed, DLC consideration of the course will be removed from the upcoming agenda and you will need to begin the course review process from scratch (with submission of a new Course Review Request form) once the course has been modified.
 Warning: Such a delay in approval may mean the course cannot be taught the following semester.

 7. DISTANCE LEARNING COMMITTEE DEMO

-If the Course Review is satisfactory, the course will be demonstrated to the DLC by the Instructional Technologists, with the faculty developer invited to be present to answer questions.
+If the Course Review is satisfactory, the course will be demonstrated to the DLC by the course developer, if possible, or by TMI staff.

 1. If the course is approved, it may be taught.